 - Delmar T. Oviatt Library or Oviatt Library

 Class-level references are not capitalized except when referring to the formal name of a group.

 - A group of seniors provided tutoring for freshmen.

 - The Senior Class donated a gift of $50,000 to the university.

-Colleges and departments are capitalized only if the reference is specific.
+Colleges and departments are capitalized only if using the full proper name.